-The Parent and most of its subsidiaries have availed themselves of the special tax regime for Real Estate Investment Trusts (REITs).
+The Company has availed itself of the special regime for Real Estate Investment Trusts (REITs).
 One of the main characteristics of companies of this nature is that they are subject to an income tax rate of 0%.

 The applicability of the REIT tax regime is conditional upon compliance with certain requirements in relation, inter alia, to company name and object, minimum share capital, the obligation to distribute the profit of each year in the form of dividends and the trading of the entity's shares on a regulated market, as well as other requirements such as the investments made and the nature of the income earned each year, predominantly, which requires significant judgements and estimates to be made by management, since failure to comply with any of these requirements will lead to the loss of entitlement to the special tax regime unless the cause of the non-compliance is rectified the following year.